plasselin/angular-signup-form/README.md

 2. Ngrx Store implementation.
 3. Form autofill with data from the local storage.

+### Changelog 1.0.1 ###

+1. Changed the country and state to dropdowns with a list populated from a JSON file.

 _There is no backend implementation for this simple project and it was made prior to learning Angular Material Theming so an external tolls was used to generate the custom theme._ https://angular-material.dev/home